The newest and most relevant insights

 Costs

-- Cigarette filter pollution is estimated to cost US$26 billion/year in waste management and marine ecosystem damage worldwide
+- Cigarette filter pollution is estimated to cost $26 billion/year in waste management and marine ecosystem damage worldwide.

 Toxicity

-- Cigarette filters release thousands of toxic chemicals, including heavy metals and pesticides.
+- Cigarette filters release thousands of toxic chemicals, many of which leach into water and soil.

-- One butt can contaminate up to 1000 liters of water with harmful nicotine levels, qualifying as hazardous waste according to EU thresholds
+- One butt can contaminate up to 1,000 liters of water with hazardous nicotine levels.

-- Even unsmoked cellulose acetate filters can be toxic to some invertebrates and plants
+- Even unused filters and unsmoked cellulose acetate filters can be toxic to some plants and invertebrates.

 Deception